chadacious/roku-sabr-demo/README.md

 2. A SABR payload embedded in the manifest is decoded and cached under `tmp:/<mediaIdHash>/`.
 3. Manifest references to `sabr://` URLs are rewritten to local HTTP endpoints (`http://0.0.0.0:7011/` for video, `7012/` for audio).
 4. `VideoPlayer` sets `Video.content` to the local manifest proxy (`http://0.0.0.0:7010/manifest/<base64 path>`), so the Roku player fetches segments through the local servers.
-5. `ytsabrServerTask` uses `SabrStreamingAdapter` + protobuf bindings to interpret SABR/UMP responses, store segment metadata via `SabrCacheManager`, and feed playable data back to the Roku video stack.
+5. `ytsabrServerTask` uses `SabrStreamingAdapter` + protobuf bindings to interpret SABR/UMP responses, stream media chunks directly to disk, store segment metadata via `SabrSimpleCache`, and feed playable data back to the Roku video stack without large in-memory buffers.

 ## Player Time Strategies